jz4ndo/z-blockchain/README.md

-# z-blockchain
+# Blockchain Go Project
-This is my first blockchain project!
+Blockchain project created with Go.
+This is a project still in development and in progress.